 Let’s look at the fees for Wealthsimple for an idea.
 If you’re initially investing $80,000, you’ll be paying $40 a month.
-As your account grows with time, you’ll pay slightly more and more to correspond to your new balance.
-In addition to the management fees, you’ll have to pay MER which does not go to Wealthsimple, but to the fund companies.
+Then, as your account grows with time, you’ll pay slightly more and more to correspond to your new balance.
+In addition to the management fees, you’ll have to pay MER, which does not go to Wealthsimple but to the fund companies.

 See what the benefits of each Robo-Advisor are before you sign up.
 Some offer free financial advice, tax-loss harvesting, rebalancing, and dividend reinvesting.
 Companies like Wealthsimple even offer VIP airport lounge access.

-Many Robo-advisor companies offer introductory offers or better perks if you invest more than $100,000, for example.
-If you want a Robo-Advisor that offers more human interaction, it’s important to check on that as well!
+For example, many Robo-advisor companies offer introductory offers or better perks if you invest more than $100,000.
+If you want a Robo-Advisor that offers more human interaction, it’s essential to check on that as well!

 Depending on the company, you have different investing options.
 Many Robo-Advisors require a minimum balance to invest.
-Not all require this, but it’s important to be aware of when deciding on your Robo-Advisor.
-Some give you the choice between 5 different portfolios, whereas some may custom-build you a portfolio.
+Not all need this, but it’s essential to be aware of when deciding on your Robo-Advisor.
+Some give you a choice between 5 different portfolios, whereas some may custom-build you a portfolio.
 You must choose how much customization you want and balance your wishes with fees and other benefits.

-Most Robo-Advisors are completely transparent with their investment strategies.
-If you want a more hands-on approach, you should speak with an advisor before committing.
+Most Robo-Advisors are entirely transparent with their investment strategies.
+However, if you want a more hands-on approach, you should speak with an advisor before committing.
 This will allow you to see the ETF’s in your potential portfolio and provide advice for future selections.

 You may also want a Robo-advisor company that takes part in socially responsible investing (SRI).
 Many Robo-Advisors offer SRI portfolios now, but not all.
 Make sure to do your research about this.